simonsobs/nextline-graphql/README.md

 These images are created by the [Dockerfile](https://github.com/simonsobs/nextline-graphql/blob/main/Dockerfile).

-Use, for example, the following comand to run as a Docker container.
+Use, for example, the following command to run as a Docker container.

 ```bash
 docker run -p 8080:8000 ghcr.io/simonsobs/nextline-graphql
 ```

-If you access to the API server with a web browser, you will see the GraphQL playground: <http://localhost:8080/>.
+If you access to the API server with a web browser, you will see the GraphQL IDE: <http://localhost:8080/>.

 ### from PyPI